tedmoore/schelp2/docs/Classes/Server.md

 ### `addr`
 The network address of the server as a [NetAddr](../Classes/NetAddr.md).
 ### `maxNumClients`
 If known, the maximum number of clients allowed on the server.
 Otherwise, the value of [ServerOptions#-maxLogins](../Classes/ServerOptions.md#-maxlogins), which is what will be requested after the server boots.
-This number is not guaranteed to be correct until [#-serverRunning](#-serverrunning) is `true`.
+This number is not guaranteed to be correct until [serverRunning](#serverrunning) is `true`.
 ### `clientID`
 The getter returns the client ID of this client on the remote process. `nil` until the server is running.The setter attempts to set the client ID of this client for the remote server process.
 Fails on invalid input or if the server is running.
 Valid inputs are in the range `[0..(this.maxNumClients-1)]`.
 ### `hasShmInterface`